Skip to Content

 Furthermore, every citizen has a stake in supporting a culture of cyber awareness and defense that extends to private businesses, the public sector and our personal lives.
 The better the threat is understood, the more resources we have to defend against it.

-Consumers and citizens often experience residual effects of cyber crime, even if they are far downstream from the initial breach or incident.
+Consumers and citizens often experience residual effects of cybercrime, even if they are far downstream from the initial breach or incident.

-All industries, companies and communities are at risk for cyber crime
+All industries, companies and communities are at risk for cybercrime

 Cyber incidents involving large companies make headlines for good reasons: These breaches often involve the compromise of millions of customer account details or a demand for millions of dollars in ransom.
 But criminals are opportunistic and willing to exploit any weakness in any organization’s digital defenses if there is a potential for profit, even (and in some cases especially) when public safety will be compromised.
 For example, when hospitals are suddenly unable to access their servers, patient records or connected devices, patient health and privacy are at risk.